 This is when people pay for healthcare services directly from their own pockets.
 This is often done for services that are not covered by social health insurance.

 According to data from the World Bank, out-of-pocket spending has fallen globally from 19.28% of total spending to 18.01% (2019).
-However, some countries have very high levels with Armenia Afghanistan Turkmenistan Myanmar and Equatorial Guinea having over 75% of health spending financed by out-of-pocket payments.
+However, some countries have very high levels with Armenia, Afghanistan, Turkmenistan, Myanmar and Equatorial Guinea having over 75% of health spending financed by out-of-pocket payments.

-Using Finance to Classify Health Systems
+Using Finance To Classify Health Systems

-The Beverage Model
+The Beveridge Model

 The Beveridge Model, named after Sir William Beveridge, also known as the National Health Service (NHS) model, is a healthcare system where healthcare is provided by the government and funded by taxation.
 This system is common in many European countries such as the United Kingdom, France, Spain, and Portugal.

 In this model, health care is available free at the point of use.
 This can result in patients overutilizing the health system but this risk is usually managed through pro-active prevention programmes, and the use of primary care and effective triage to select patients for treatment in order of priority.
 This helps to manage demand across the system.